3.9. Development build options (CMake only)

 3.9.2.
 Address, Undefined Behavior, and Thread Sanitizer Support

-Compilers such as GCC and Clang support generating binaries which use different sanitizers to detect problems in code during run-time.
-They can detect memory leaks, code that runs into undefined behavior of the language and data races in threaded code.
+Compilers such as GCC and Clang support generating instrumented binaries which use different sanitizer libraries to detect problems in code during run-time.
+They can detect issues like:

 3.9.3.
 Code Coverage and Testing